NourAawar/Morse-Encoder-/README.md

 **1. Project Overview**

-This project implements a Morse Code Encoder using RISC-V assembly language.It informs the user for an alphanumeric string and transforms each character (A-Z, a-z, 0-9) into its corresponding Morse code representation.
+This project implements a Morse Code Encoder using RISC-V assembly language.
+It informs the user for an alphanumeric string and transforms each character (A-Z, a-z, 0-9) into its corresponding Morse code representation.
 Then, the encoded output is printed to the console using RARS (RISC-V Assembler and Runtime Simulator).
 The application illustrates: